Onewheel

 The Onewheel is a self-balancing single wheel electric board, produced by Future Motion in Santa Cruz (California).
 They are very popular amongst skateboaders and anyone that want a very cool and fun way to get around.
 Built tough, a Onewheel is a great all-terrain personal electric vehicle.

-The 2022 Onewheel models are the smaller and more nimble Pint X, and the larger and longer range GT, with the more powerful GT S-Series introduced in October 2023.
+The current Onewheel models are the smaller and more nimble Pint X, and the larger and longer range GT, with the more powerful GT S-Series introduced in October 2023.
 Older models include the original Pint (still in production) and the ever popular XT.

-ModelTop SpeedRangeCharge Time (optional hypercharger)WeightMotorBattery
+ModelTop SpeedRangeCharge Time (optional fast charger)WeightMotorBattery

 Onewheel Pint X30 km/h19-29 km225 (110) minutes12.5 kg1500 Watt342 Wh